-These soft, chewy macadamia nut cookies are sweet, buttery, and totally irresistible.
-Each bite will melt in your mouth and put a smile on your face.
+These soft and chewy Macadamia Nut Cookies are sweet, buttery, and totally irresistible.
+Each bite will melt in your mouth and put a smile on your face!

 Pin this recipe now to save it for laterPin Recipe

-Macadamia nut cookies are one of those classics, like sugar cookies or chocolate chip cookies, that you’ll find at most bakeries and grocery stores.
+Macadamia nut cookies are one of those classic cookie recipes, like sugar cookies or chocolate chip cookies, that you’ll find at most bakeries and grocery stores.
 They’re a little more exotic than some of the other standard choices, but every bit as delicious!

 Chewy Macadamia Nut Cookie Recipe

 I always add white chocolate chips to my macadamia nut cookies, too.
 I like the extra sweetness and think it goes really well with the rich taste of the nuts.
 You can skip the white chocolate chips, but I recommend putting them in.
 They really complete the cookie.

 I also always love chewy cookies.
 So, these white chocolate macadamia nut cookies are made with cornstarch, which keeps them chewy and soft for days.
 A little bit of cornstarch really makes a difference in the texture of the cookie.
 So, if you are looking to get that perfect, chewy macadamia nut cookie of your dreams, cornstarch is the secret ingredient you need!

 Now, let me tell you a little bit more about the ingredients and how to make the best macadamia nut cookies you’ve ever had.